raphaelpthibeault/autopar/README.md

 # AUTOPAR

-A program that performs automatic task parallelization of function calls of C/C++ code with OOP support
+A program that performs automatic task parallelization of function calls of C/C++ code with OOP support.
+Is essentially a parallelized code generator given serial/sequential input.

 # Task-Based Parallelization